wdmartin/archon/README.md

 Archon is a content management system for archival information.

-# Archon Installation

-## Advanced/quick installation
+* * * * *

+## Quick Installation on Ubuntu for Advanced Users

-*Note:* Advanced users installing on Ubuntu with MySQL should try these
+Advanced users installing Archon on Ubuntu Linux with Apache and MySQL might want to use these instructions:
-instructions:

 [README.advanced.md](README.advanced.md)